Mission Act - VA Health Care Updates

 General health care

 - When can I receive community care?
 Eligibility for community care depends on your individual health care needs or circumstances.
 You should discuss community care eligibility with your VA care team to determine if you are eligible.
+This video provides a quick overview of Veteran community care.

 - Can I get dental care through the MISSION Act?
 Eligibility for dental services has not changed under the MISSION Act.
 You should talk to your VA care team about eligibility for dental services.
+Click here for more information about dental care.

 - How does a community provider know I am eligible to receive community care?
 If your VA care team has determined that you are eligible for community care and you chose a community provider, VA will send the provider a referral and authorization prior to you receiving care.
 You must receive approval from VA prior to obtaining care from a community provider in most circumstances.

 - I was authorized for community care under the Choice program.
 What happens now?
 The Choice program expired on June 6, 2019, and specific Choice eligibility for community care is no longer being used.
 If you were eligible for community care under Choice, you should speak with your VA care team or a VA staff member at your local VA medical facility about updated eligibility for community care.
+This video also provides a quick primer regarding community care eligibility under the new Veteran community care program.

 - How do I become eligible for the urgent care benefit?
 You must be enrolled in VA health care and have received care through VA from either a VA or community provider within the past 24 months to be eligible for the urgent care benefit.